Pecan Trees - Pawnee (Type 1)Scientific Name: Carya illinoinensis

 The Pawnee Pecan tree has a high yield potential for high quality nuts.
 The pecans ripen around October and their excellent kernel color and quality make them a great nut to have around the house (or in a pie!) for the holiday season.
 The nuts are large and thin shelled so they are easily crackable.
-The Pawnee is hardy in Zones 7-10 and is a Type 1 pollinator.
+The Pawnee Pecan is a medium sized tree and can reach a height of 30 feet with a width between 15-25 feet.
 It can be planted in full sun or partial shade and can tolerate a variety of soil types.
-The Pawnee Pecan can reach a height between 60-90 feet and a width of 25-50 feet.
+Pawnee pecan is a Type 1.
 USDA ZONES: Zone 6, Zone 7, Zone 8, Zone 9, Zone 10.

 Most PlantMeGreen trees can be shipped and planted any time of year, unless the variety is specified as only seasonal delivery.
 Packages are typically shipped within 7-10 days from the time of your order.
 You will receive a tracking email upon confirmation of your PlantMeGreen purchase.
 On some occasions, severe weather and other unusual issues can delay shipping and delivery of your PlantMeGreen package.
 Delivery time cannot be guaranteed, if a package needs to arrive prior to a specific date, or at a more convenient time for you, please notate that upon placement of your order.